rudischmitt/schedule/README.md

 ## Troubleshooting
 If you encounter issues running the script directly, ensure that Python 3 is installed and that the script has the proper executable permissions (`chmod +x schedule.py`).
 If you're on Windows, you may need to run the script with `python schedule.py` instead of `./schedule.py`.

+## Unit Tests
+To run tests, use: python -m unittest schedule.py

+Could always benefit from more test cases :).

 ## Author
 [Rudolf Schmitt]